tyreer/es6-for-everybody/WesBos_ES6_Module7.md

   const postIndex = posts.findIndex(post => post.code === code);
   console.log(postIndex); // 22
 ```
-+ Useful if you want to do something like delete a post or apply a highlight class
++ __findIndex()__: Useful if you want to do something like delete a post or apply a highlight class

 #### 27 - Array .some() and .every()
-+ Not a part of ES6, but included as just for utility
++ Not a part of ES6, but included because useful and somewhat rare "in the wild"

 ```js
 const ages = [32, 15, 19, 12];